 - Abdominal pain

 - Absence of flatus

 - Distended abdomen

-- The patient will exhibit normal bowel sounds and remain free of abdominal pain and distention
+- Patient will exhibit normal bowel sounds and remain free of abdominal pain and distention.

 1. Assess abdominal symptoms.

 Along with abdominal pain, assess for additional symptoms such as nausea, vomiting, and indigestion.
 Inquire how long symptoms have been present and precipitating factors.